AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/return-from-dialog.md

 # Dialog Return

-On the this page you add code to return a selected album from the search dialog to the main window.&#x20;
+On the this page you add code to return a selected album from the search dialog to the main window.

 ## Buy Album Command

 The first step here is for you to add a reactive command to the music store view model.
-You will bind this to the **Buy Album** button on the music store view.  &#x20;
+You will bind this to the **Buy Album** button on the music store view.

 Follow this procedure to add the reactive command: